-Not only are co-signers common, but some lenders, such as CommonBond, don’t accept private student loan applications without them.
-Other lenders, such as Citizens Bank, allow borrowers to apply with a co-signer if they don’t meet credit and income qualifications on their own.
+Not only are cosigners common, but some lenders such as Ascent and CommonBond won’t accept private student loan applications without them.
+Other lenders allow borrowers to apply with a cosigner if they don’t meet credit and income qualifications on their own.

 Do lenders view graduate students differently?

-If you’re a graduate student, you might have an easier time securing private student loans.
+If you’re pursuing an advanced dedgree, you might have an easier time securing private student loans for grad school.
 That’s because, per the CFPB, “as a graduate or professional student, you might be more certain of your job prospects and earning potential.”

 Graduate students also are more likely to have an employment history of high salaries, especially if they spent a few years working after completing their undergraduate degree.
 They tend to have longer credit histories as well, allowing lenders to get accurate insights into the applicant’s financial management.

 Additionally, several lenders offer private student loans specifically to graduate students that carry different requirements.
-CommonBond, for instance, requires a co-signer for its general undergraduate and graduate student loans.
-However, it has no such requirement for its MBA loans.
+CommonBond, for instance, requires cosigners for both its general undergraduate and graduate student loans.
+However, it has no such requirement for its MBA student loans.

 Many lenders offer student loans specifically for students in MBA, medical, dental, law, or other graduate programs that can lead to high-paying careers.